 - Line-Level & Phono: There are a total of three analog audio inputs; two line-level stereo RCA inputs and one Phono (MM) input.

-- Optical & Coaxial Digital: There are are total of four digital audio inputs; two optical (toslink) and two coax (RCA) digital audio inputs.
-The digital audio inputs will supports up to 24-bit/96kHz digital audio signals.
+- Optical & Coaxial Digital: There are total of four digital audio inputs; two optical (toslink) and two coax (RCA) digital audio inputs.
+The digital audio inputs will support up to 24-bit/96kHz digital audio signals.

 Analog Outputs: The NAD T 778 is equipped with nine pair of speaker terminals outputs, an 11.2ch preout section, and headphone out.